jzzheng22/hlp21-project-group-3/doc/symbol.md

  - `None`

 `Symbol.getPortIds (model: Model) (symbolIds: ComponentID list)`
-- Returns list of lists of ports for each symbol ID.
+- Returns list of ports for each symbol ID.
 - Is used to find wires connected to symbol(s).